 1. Decide on dog bed construction

-2. Decide on dog bed type
+2. Decide on a dog bed type

 3. Choose your price range